-How would you feel if your personal information like ID and resume were on the internet?
+How would you feel if your personal information, such as your ID and resume, were posted online?

-Today, using an internet-connected multi-function printer (hereinafter referred to as MFP) to scan different types of important personal information and send them by email has become a norm for both individuals and enterprises.
+Using an internet-connected multi-function printer (MFP) to scan and email important personal information has become commonplace for individuals and enterprises.
 Since these files should never be leaked, people transfer their data by setting zip passwords or sending a link with a limited download period, following information security policies.

 In reality, however, there are many cases where the security of the MFP itself is not concerned.
-In every printer, there is an admin page and it contains information on who scanned which files.
-Here, a problem arises as users tend to copy the scanned files to a shared folder using the SMB protocol, then not delete them, and do the same after sending them through email.
+Every multi-function printer has an admin page that may retain information on who scanned which files.
+Here, a problem arises as users sometimes copy the scanned files to a shared folder using the SMB protocol and fail to delete them or leave them behind after emailing them.

-A bigger problem is that there have been a myriad of cases where the admin page can be accessed without login authentication through individual or company MFPs.
-Due to this, not only can anybody access your admin page, but also important personal data registered in the address book like your email.
-With this security blind spot, the MFPs admin page has become a major target for data breaches.
+A major security concern is the prevalence of cases where the admin page of individual or company MFPs can be accessed without login authentication.
+This security blind spot not only allows anyone to access the admin page but also exposes important personal data, such as email addresses, registered in the address book.
+As a result, the MFPs admin page has become a major target for data breaches.

 Vulnerabilities of MFPs Exposed on the Internet

-Besides the vulnerability of accessible admin pages without authentication, what exacerbates the problem is that these MFPs are also connected outside the Internet.
-The following is a search result of MFPs exposed on the internet, restricted to IPP(Internet Printer Protocol) TCP/port 631 only, using port:631 filter on Criminal IP Asset Search.
+In addition to the vulnerability of accessible admin pages without authentication, the problem is exacerbated by the fact that many MFPs are connected to the internet.
+The following is a search result of MFPs exposed on the internet, restricted to IPP (Internet Printer Protocol) TCP/port 631 only, using port:631 filter on Criminal IP Asset Search.
 Despite narrowing down the scope with the port filter, 1,549,767 MFPs were found.
-If we were to include admin pages operating on http/https port 80 and 443, the number would be near uncountable.
+If we were to include admin pages operating on HTTP/HTTPS ports 80 and 443, the number would be nearly incalculable.

 [Criminal IP Search 101- How to Search for Exposed MFP Admin Pages]

-In addition to the exposed IPP protocols using TCP/port 631, we took a look at the admin page of the web-accessible MFPs.
-If you search for a keyword ApeosPort or HP Color LaserJet MFP on Criminal IP Asset Search, you can find numerous opened MFP admin pages on the internet.
+In addition to the exposed IPP protocols using TCP/port 631, we also examined the admin pages of web-accessible MFPs.
+If you search for the keywords ApeosPort or HP Color LaserJet MFP on Criminal IP Asset Search, you can find numerous MFP admin pages that have been opened to the internet.

 Already Hacked/Confirmed MFP Vulnerabilities